The Best Book Tracker in 2026

 Like The StoryGraph, Hardcover is very forthcoming with its updates on its blog (see example here).
 It’s always great to know that a dedicated, passionate team is behind the scenes to support the best experiences for their communities.

 Hardcover is probably the biggest competitor for The StoryGraph on this list, offering a large selection of free statistics and graphs set in a more attractive user interface.
 On the flipside, it’s slower than StoryGraph, doesn’t have a ‘pause’ feature, and I couldn’t find an option to record the pages read on a DNF.
-I want the world to know that I made it through 600 pages of Wind and Truth!
+I want the world to know that I made it through 600 pages of Wind and Truth, damn it!

 Additionally, Hardcover would benefit from a pass from a dedicated proofreader.
 There’s no major mistakes, but I spotted an errant comma, and some incongruous capitalisation choices here and there.